 Q13: Do I have to be a nurse to apply for Holistic Nursing or Nurse Coach Certification?

-A: Yes, a U.S., unrestricted registered nurse (R N) license is required for AHNCC Certification (unless you are a Registered Nurse who plans to practice only in your own country –outside the United States.
+A: Yes, a U.S., unrestricted registered nurse (RN) license is required for AHNCC Certification (unless you are a Registered Nurse who plans to practice only in your own country –outside the United States.
 If so, please see Q#11).
 Applicants for the Baccalaureate Holistic Nurse Certified (HNB-BC) must also have a baccalaureate degree in nursing, applicants for the Advanced Holistic Nurse Certification must have a graduate degree in nursing.
 Applicants for the Advanced Practice Holistic Nurse certification must have an APRN license as well.
-Applicants applying for the Nurse coach certification must also have an RN license.
+Applicants applying for the Nurse Coach certification must also have an RN license.

 Q14: Does the baccalaureate degree have to be in nursing?